pombredanne/flashlight/README.md

 flashlight
 ==========

-A command-line tool to inspect your Node.js project dependencies for potential problems.
+A command-line tool to inspect your Node.js project dependencies for problems.

 ## Installation